Membership

 Christina Cain

-Christina has held positions in museum collections preservation for over 20 years.
-She is a National Heritage Responder and holds a master’s degree in Museum and Field Studies from the University of Colorado, where she is currently the collections manager for anthropology at the Museum of Natural History.
+Christina has held positions in museum collections preservation for over 25 years.
+She is the Emergency Programs Manager for the Foundation for Advancement in Conservation (FAIC) and a National Heritage Responder.
+Christina holds a master’s degree in Museum and Field Studies from the University of Colorado.
 She also serves as the Emergency Preparedness Chair and Peer Assessor for the Colorado Wyoming Association of Museums (CWAM).